ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-setup-unrealized-vat.md

 ---
-title: Setting Up Unrealized Value Added Tax
+title: Set Up Unrealized Value Added Tax
 description: If you're using cash-based accounting, you can specify how to handle unrealized VAT for sales and purchases.
-author: bholtorf
+author: brentholtorf

-ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na